viraj-lmg/test-one/README.md

 # test-one
-This is a test repository only
+This is a test repository only.
+The objective of this repo is to learn git clone.